takezoj/landed-legal/terms-of-service.md

 ## 9. Limitation of liability

-To the fullest extent permitted by law, Landed and its developer aren't liable for any indirect, incidental, or consequential damages arising from your use of the app, including missed flights, incorrect booking details, or data loss — [FILL IN: consider a liability cap appropriate to your situation once you consult a lawyer].
+To the fullest extent permitted by law, Landed and its developer aren't liable for any indirect, incidental, or consequential damages arising from your use of the app, including missed flights, incorrect booking details, or data loss.
+Because Landed is provided free of charge, our total liability for any claim relating to the app is limited to $100.

 ## 10. Changes to these terms